 You will have heard a lot of hype about keywords.
 This simply means choosing select words and phrases to talk about consistently.
 This helps Google understand what you sell or do.

-You are unlikely to rank for words like ‘Dog food’ and ‘Cat toys’ initially unless you have a huge budget and a well-established website.
-Google ranks websites using a ‘Domain Rating,’ which depends on how trustworthy and credible your website is.
+If you were a pet business, for example, you are unlikely to rank for words like ‘Dog food’ and ‘Cat toys’ initially unless you have a huge budget and a well-established website.
+Aside from the words on your page, Google also uses your ‘Domain Rating’ to decide where to show you in searches.
+Your domain rating depends on how trustworthy and credible your website is.
 They use a complicated matrix to determine this, but it matters.

 Your best bet with a new business blog is to target slightly longer words.
 You can use Google Keyword Planner to do some free keyword research, and you will find plenty of tutorials on YouTube to help with this.